MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/android.md

 1. Head over to [mobile.azure.com](https://mobile.azure.com).
 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
-2. Enter a name and an optional desciption for you app.
+2. Enter a name and an optional desciption for your app.
 3. Select **Android** as the OS and **Java** as a platform.
 4. Hit the button at the bottom right that says **Add new app**.

-Once you have created an app, you can optain it's **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.
+Once you have created an app, you can optain its **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.

 ## 3. Add the Mobile Center SDK modules